 Better Building Finance (BBF) is an independent, expert advisor and the main source for information on Environmental Upgrade Finance (EUF); created in partnership with the Federal Government.
 Find out more.

-We work with building owners, business tenants and service providers to help them access low cost funding for environmental upgrades.
+We work as a facilitator with businesses, lenders and councils to manage environmental upgrade agreements – low cost funding for environmental upgrades.
 Find out more.

 An EUF, otherwise known as Environmental Upgrade Agreements (EUA), is an innovative form of finance that allows building owners to go solar, or increase their building’s energy efficiency through low cost loans.
 Find out more.